Notes on John 9

 seeds of error.
 If the Lord said it was the man who sinned, how could such a

-devastating punishment fall on him for some transgression committed before his
+devastating punishment fall on him for some transgression committed before his birth?

-the innocent baby?
+innocent baby?
 Either way, the justice of God would be impugned.
 Thankfully,

 both were wrong!
 What is clear in this setting is the human tendency to make ignorant